zeitcodes/django-form-extensions/README.md

 Presents an alluring target for robo-spammers.
 Raises a form error if tampered with.

 ###HTMLField
-Whitelist HTML elements, attributes, and styles and return the resulting HTML with illegal items stripped out.
+Whitelist HTML tags, attributes, and styles and return the resulting HTML with illegal items stripped out.

 ###USCurrencyField
 Take in all common forms of representing US currency and return a decimal value.